nvmwill/nexmo-developer/_documentation/en/video/server-sdks/php.md

 $sessionId = $session->getSessionId();
 ```

+For more information on sessions, see the [sessions](/video/tutorials/create-session) developer guide.

 ### Generating Tokens

 Once a Session is created, you can start generating Tokens for clients to use when connecting to it.